Ohio melons can be divided into two groups—muskmelons and watermelons. Muskmelons include cantaloupe and honeydew.

 - Any melon can be frozen, with or without syrup, for use in the future.

 - Canning watermelon flesh is not recommended, but the watermelon rind may be made into preserves. nchfp.uga.edu/how/can_07/watermelon_rind_preserves.html.

 - For a colorful appetizer, serve your favorite muskmelon with thinly sliced prosciutto (Italian-style ham).

 - Combine melon with water or lemonade in a blender or add ginger ale for a refreshing summer drink.

 - Add other fruits with muskmelons to make tasty chilled salads or desserts.

 - Hollow out a melon and fill with sherbet, cottage cheese, or vanilla ice cream.

-- Top cubes of melon with fruit yogurt and sprinkle with granola for a different one-dish breakfast.
+- Top melon cubes with yogurt and sprinkle with granola for a healthy one-dish breakfast.

-- Invite friends in on a hot summer day for a “watermelon bust."
-People get together and enjoy cool, crisp watermelon without the aid of spoon, fork, or plate.
+- Invite friends in on a hot summer day for a “watermelon bust” to enjoy cool, crisp watermelon without the aid of spoon, fork, or plate.

 - Cut watermelon into strips that resemble French fries for a fun children’s snack.